jflores1634/learning-journal-1.md/README.md

   - frustration

 Today we started week 2.
 I understand most of the material.
 Typing it efficiently is something I will have to practice.
 I am slightly behind on my re submits but I don't think they will be an issue.
 As long as I time manage I should be able to catch up in no time.

+## Week 2 Day 2

+The constructors and table are a headache.
+Funny how we take for granted something that is already programmed like excel.